David-Parker/GBLib/README.md

 # GBLib
 `GBLib` is a cross-platform Nintendo GameBoy emulator written as a portable C++ library.
 Easily inject your platform specific dependencies to run anywhere.

-For an example on how to build an application on top of `GBLib` refer to [GBSdl](https://github.com/David-Parker/GBSdl).
+For an example on how to build an application on top of `GBLib` refer to [GBSdl](https://github.com/David-Parker/GBSdl) and [GBAndroid](https://github.com/David-Parker/GBAndroid).

 ## How do I use `GBLib` to make an application?